semojs/semo/docs/guide/custom-commands/index.md

 }
 ```

-You can see that there are some differences compared to commands in the yargs framework because `Semo` is based on `yargs`, so these differences are customized based on the extensibility of `yargs`.
+As you can see, compared to commands in the yargs framework, there are some differences.
+Since `Semo` is based on `yargs`, the differences here are customizations based on `yargs`'s extensibility.

-## Explanation of Command Properties
+## Explanation of Command-line Attributes

-### `disabled`
+### `disabled` or `disable`

 This indicates whether the command is disabled.
-When disabled, it is not visible or functional.
-It's mainly used in scenarios where you want to disable a command without deleting the code.
+When disabled, it is not only invisible but also inactive.
+Mainly used in scenarios where you want to disable a command without deleting the code.

 ### `command`, `desc`, `aliases`, `builder`, `handler`

-These properties are all part of the `yargs` command specification and are straightforward.
-They can be referred to in the [yargs documentation](https://github.com/yargs/yargs/blob/master/docs/advanced.md#providing-a-command-module).
+These attributes are part of the `yargs` command specification and are easy to understand, requiring no further explanation.
+You can refer to the [yargs related documentation](https://github.com/yargs/yargs/blob/master/docs/advanced.md#providing-a-command-module)

+`desc` can also be written as `description` or `describe`.

-### `middleware`
+### `middlewares`

-Yes, middleware is supported here.
-The advantage is that you can extract similar processing logic into middleware and reuse the code in multiple commands.
-It's generally needed in complex business scenarios.
+Yes, middlewares are supported here.
+The benefit is that you can extract similar processing logic into middlewares and reuse the code across multiple commands.
+Generally needed only in complex business scenarios.

 ### `plugin`

-This is an attribute exclusive to `Semo` plugins.
-If you define commands within a plugin, the benefit of declaring this attribute is that you can retrieve global configuration from the configuration file using `Utils.pluginConfig`.
+This is an attribute specific to `Semo` plugins.
+If you define a command within a plugin, declaring this allows you to retrieve specific configurations from the global configuration file via `Utils.pluginConfig`.

 ~/.semo/.semorc.yml